philipzae/xubuntu-hello/README.md

 For the moment, even if the soft works, it is not finished.
 - We have to test it and fix bugs.
 - Make translations to distribute it in all the world.
-- Improve way to render pages. (use a Markdown-like system ?)
+- Improve the way to render pages (use a Markdown-like system ?).
 - Improve the look (manjaro-welcome is very great-looking).
-- Add "Installation" section instead of project in live sessions.

 ## Manjaro forum discussion